-When you choose to be an experience led brand, you must realize that it is your people that makes you great.
-The brand idea should steer everyone who works behind the scenes of the brand.
+Your brand idea should steer the internal culture to inspire and steer everyone who works behind the scenes of the brand.
 Brand leaders must manage the consistent delivery of the brand idea over every consumer touchpoint.
 Everyone should be looking to the brand idea to guide and focus their decisions.
-This includes management, customer service, sales, HR, operations, or an outside agency.
+More companies need to focus on their internal brand, to make sure management, customer service, sales, HR, operations, or an outside agency are all moving in the same direction.

 Five main touchpoints reach consumers, including the brand promise, brand story, innovation, purchase moment, and consumer experience.
 Regardless of the order, they reach the consumer; if the brand does not deliver a consistent message, the consumer will be confused and likely shut out that brand.